 - Sierra Trading Post - Fly reels come and go at STP, since they sell overstock and clearance items.
 Prices can be excellent, although selection will constantly change.

 - Amazon.Com - Amazon sells a very wide variety of quality fly reels.
 They also sell quite a few of the not-so-great quality fly reels, too.
-Prices are usually the lowest when compared to other online stores, but do be careful to not buy a junky reel.
+Prices are usually the lowest when compared to other online stores.

 - The Rivers Edge - A local Montana fly shop in Bozeman that has a nice online store.